TTFB Shouldn’t Matter, Test This Instead For Page Speed

 This actually led to improvements in session duration and decreases in bounce rate.
 This saw them increase the total amount of organic keywords they ranked for after the changes were made.

-This is a great example of a website that saw their pagespeed score through a tool like Pingdom (or Google’s own Pagespeed Insights) go up, yet actual speed on the page to the visitor improve.
+This is a great example of a website that saw their page speed score through a tool like Pingdom (or Google’s own Pagespeed Insights) go up, yet actual speed on the page to the visitor improves.
 This led to better visitor experience metrics overall and improvements in organic search positioning.

 Google is most concerned about how quickly visitors are accessing and able to interact with the content.
 Ultimately, it is a relative stat – and Google specifically – has touched on how this is weighted differently for every query.

 Additionally, website owners should also be concerned about additional data and how quickly it loads.
 Things like ads and important scripts need to load quickly as well.

 Fast-loading ads obviously affect revenue, but analytics scripts and other important codes can play an important role in a visitor’s experience and how a webmaster is recording those events.

 Practically measuring how fast a website really is…

 One of the best ways for publishers to measure and think about delivering content and data quickly is by accounting for DOM (Document Object Model) loading.

 What is DOM?